 Organizations should implement a robust project tracking system that integrates performance data and strategic KPIs.
 In addition to fostering ongoing alignment, this will give teams the tools they need to adjust course when necessary.

-Using tools like Planisware, PMOs ensure that project managers can make data-driven adjustments in real-time. and that each project supports the company’s vision.
+This is another aspect of strategic alignment where software solutions can add real value.
+These tools help PMOs ensure that project managers can make data-driven adjustments in real-time. and that each project supports the company’s vision.
+Features and capabilities that facilitate this include:

 Secure leadership support

-For projects to truly align with business strategies, leadership must be fully invested in the success of these projects.
+For projects to truly align with business strategies, leadership must be fully invested in their success.
 This means not only offering strategic guidance but also providing the necessary resources, support, and authority to overcome challenges.